 PUBLISHER: Park Row

-Thank you to Harper Collins Canada for sending me a beautiful free paperback copy of When the Lights Go Out by Mary Kubica to read and share my review.
+Thank you to the Publisher for gifting me a beautiful paperback copy of Before She Was Found by Heather Gudenkauf to read and review.

 ABOUT THE BOOK:

 For twelve-year-old Cora Landry and her friends Violet and Jordyn, it was supposed to be an ordinary sleepover–movies and Ouija and talking about boys.
 But when they decide to sneak out to go to the abandoned rail yard on the outskirts of town, little do they know that their innocent games will have dangerous consequences.